declanmalone/guff/README.md

 4. explore various optimisations/adaptations (including
-table-based lookups and architecture-specific SIMD code) that can selectively override some/all of the default implementations (while remaining compatible with other implementations).
+table-based lookups and architecture-specific SIMD code) that can selectively override some/all of the default implementations while remaining compatible with other implementations.

 Also to: